 Yes, please approve the employee’s final time in PeopleSoft, and reconcile any vacation time or absences.
 They will receive a final paycheck in the course of the regular paycheck timeline which will include any unpaid vacation and longer service time if applicable.

 When will the employee’s building access be deactivated?

 Please note: The situation will vary based on whether the individual is leaving the University or transferring schools within the University.
-If the employee is leaving the University, please collect his or her Harvard ID.
+If the employee is leaving the University, please collect their Harvard ID.
 If the employee is transferring to a different school within the University, please work with the ID Office located in the Kresge Building (432-0389) in order to deactivate any department specific access.
 General HMS building access will vary based on the affiliation of where within the University the employee is transferring.

 Who should I contact if I have any further questions about the departure process?

 Please reach out to your Human Resources Consultant or Human Resources Coordinator with any questions regarding the process.
 You can find a list of HMS Human Resources contact information here.